livebg/artwork/README.md

 - If the requested thumb has a label (including a blank one, like in `400x_`), the thumb must match the requested label.
-- If the requested thumb specifies an aspect ratio, the matching thumb must have the same aspect ratio, rounded to the second decimal.
+- If the requested thumb specifies an aspect ratio, the matching thumb must have the same aspect ratio, within a delta of 0.1.
 If no aspect ratio is specified in the request, aspect ratio checks will not be performed.
 - If the current device is a retina device, a retina thumb will be preferred.
   If no retuna thumb exists, a non-retina one will be selected.